Machine Learning Force Fields: Mathematical and conceptual framework

 A question that frequently arises for researchers new to the field of ML concerns the difference of ML modeling to plain interpolation in the noise free regression case.
 After all, the Shannon sampling theorem gives bounds for the number of ``training samples'' needed to reconstruct a band-limited signal exactly\cite{shannon1949communication}.
 Since the regression tasks considered in this review use \textit{ab initio} data as reference, they can be considered practically noise-free.
 Furthermore, PESs are usually smooth, i.e.\ there is a well-defined frequency cutoff in the spectrum of this ``signal''.
 Thus, both requirements for Shannon interpolation are satisfied and it should in principle be possible to reconstruct FFs via interpolation of the training samples without error, provided there are enough of them.

 This is where ML diverges from signal interpolation theory.
 In practice, there is often not enough data available to fully capture all the necessary information for a perfect reconstruction.
 In that case, the goal of ML methods is not to recover the training data, but rather to estimate the true process with its underlying regularities that also describes all new and unseen data -- this is often denoted as generalization.
 The key to generalization is selecting a model based on the well known principle of Occam's razor, i.e.\ the notion that simpler hypotheses are more likely to be correct\cite{schaffer2015not}.
-The capacity of the model can be controlled using the bias--variance trade-off\cite{geman1992neural} (a compromise between expressiveness and complexity) and is practically done by exercising model selection techniques (see Section~\ref{subsubsec:model_selection_how_to_choose_hyperparameters}) such as cross-validation that leave out part of the data from the ML training process and use it later to obtain a valid estimate of the generalization error.\cite{muller2001introduction,hansen2013assessment}
+The capacity of the model can be controlled using the bias--variance trade-off\cite{geman1992neural} (a compromise between expressiveness and complexity) and is practically done by exercising model selection techniques (see Section~\ref{subsubsec:model_selection_how_to_choose_hyperparameters}) such as cross-validation that leave out part of the data from the ML training process and use it later to obtain a valid estimate of the generalization error.\cite{muller2001introduction,hansen2013assessment} The reason why regularization is often needed is that ML algorithms are \textit{universal approximators}, i.e.\ they can approximate any continuous function on a closed interval arbitrarily close.
+Since for a finite amount of reference data infinitely many such functions are thinkable, a regularization mechanism is often needed to select a preferably simple function from the vast space of possibilities.